CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 --SHIPS.TXT/SALES.TXT--
-Ships.txt and the other factions' txt files add the "Generator Installment Allowance" outfit into every vanilla ship in the game in case anyone wants to go for that direction.
-Sales add the introduced outfits to certain points to be sold.
+Ships.txt and the other factions' .txt files add the "Generator Installment Allowance" outfit into every vanilla ship in the game in case anyone wants to go for that direction.
+Sales.txt adds the introduced outfits to certain points to be sold.

 --NOTES--
 In its most basic form, the generators only produce heat and the fuels have the power generation.
 Without generators,